 Termites and Experimental Arena

-We collected alates using a light-trapping system at dusk between 27-29 March for C. gestroi and 21-22 April, 1-2 May for C. formosanus in 2021 in Broward County (Florida, USA) during synchronized dispersal flights.
+We collected alates using a light-trapping system [ref] at dusk between 27-29 March for C. gestroi and 21-22 April, 1-2 May for C. formosanus in 2021 in Broward County (Florida, USA) during synchronized dispersal flights.
 All alates were collected at a single site.
 We brought the alates to the laboratory and maintained them on wet cardboard at 28°C. We used individuals who did not shed their wings by themselves to prevent any prior experience with tandem runs.
 After inducing shedding wings, we observed their behaviors within 12 h.
 Each individual was used only once.

 We performed all observations in an experimental arena made of a Petri dish (ø = 150 mm) filled with moistened plaster.
 The Petri dish had a clear lid during observations.
-A video camera (XXX) above the arena was adjusted so that the arena filled the camera frame.
+A video camera (HC-V770, Panasonic, Osaka, Japan above the arena was adjusted so that the arena filled the camera frame.
 We introduced a pair of termites into the arena.
 Each pair was recorded for 30 minutes in 30 frames per second (FPS).
 We obtained 49, 61, and 44 videos for female-male, female-female, and male-male in C. formosanus, and 40, 40, and 45 videos in C. gestroi.
 We extracted the coordinates of the centroids of termite movements from all obtained videos using the video-tracking system UMATracker [19].
 We down-sampled all coordinates to a rate of five FPS for subsequent analyses.
 We measured the diameter of the dish and body length of two termites in pixels for each video using a Python program.

 Tandem analysis